apinnick/mtv-test/README.md

 	# ls {VariableName}
 	----

-Hide or show specific blocks, paragraphs, warnings or chapters via special variable called "build".
-Its value can be set either to "downstream" or "upstream":
+You can hide or show specific blocks, paragraphs, warnings or chapters with the `build` variable.
+Its value can be set to "downstream" or "upstream":

 	ifeval::["{build}" == "upstream"]
 	This content is only relevant for Forklift.